 The Participants intend to work together to achieve the following objectives:

-• Educate employers and workers on occupational safety and health laws and standards, emphasizing their rights and responsibilities to create safer workplaces.
+- Share information on occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.

-• Develop and share resources on workplace hazard recognition and prevention, ensuring clear and effective communication with employers and workers across the industry.
+- Develop and share resources in the workplace hazard recognition and prevention, ensuring clear and effective communication with employers and workers across the industry.

 Training and Education